- Worked for one hour preparing consignments for an upcoming spring sale

 - Tomatoes - 1 quart bag frozen (which is simply tomatoes with skin removed in hot bath then frozen), this would equal a 28oz can if bought in store (use fire roasted for extra kick)

-- Zucchini sliced - 1 quart bag frozen (alternative would be one fresh zucchini, at least 1lb)
+- Zucchini sliced or pureed - 1 quart bag frozen (alternative would be one fresh zucchini, at least 1lb) - I found that pureed makes a thicker soup broth

 - 1 teaspoon basil